TaniMasanori/PDF2Anki/README.md

 **Solution**:
 1. Check if Marker API server is running in its terminal window
 2. Look for "Application startup complete" message
-3. Verify the port number in the terminal (e.g., `INFO: Uvicorn running on http://0.0.0.0:8000`)
+3. Verify the port number in the terminal (e.g., `INFO: Uvicorn running on http://0.0.0.0:8080`)
 4. Update "Marker API URL" in Streamlit sidebar to match the port
-5. Test the server: Open `http://localhost:8000/health` in your browser (should show `{"status":"ok"}`)
+5. Test the server: Open `http://localhost:8080/health` in your browser

 #### Issue: "Connection refused" or "Connection error"